|How to bookmark " Members of the Council"|

 short courses in the USA and Thailand.|

-Experience of Myanmar: one year each in 1960-61 and 1969, and shorter visits in subsequent years.
-Author of several Myanmar language teaching courses and papers on Myanmar language and literature.
-Known among Myanmar computer users as the designer of the Avalaser Myanmar font.
+Experience of Burma: one year each in 1960-61 and 1969, and shorter visits in subsequent years.
+Author of several Burmese language teaching courses and papers on Burmese language and literature.
+Known among Burmese computer users as the designer of the Avalaser Burmese font.

 Consultant in Electronics, specialising in antenna systems for radar and telecommunications.

-He was born in Yangon and studied at Queen Mary College, University of London.
+He was born in Rangoon and studied at Queen Mary College, University of London.